 Today, the largest piece of software I’ve ever written was pulled from its release for the second third time and I felt ashamed and embarrassed over completing my first year as a full-time web developer.

 Thus concludes my first year as a full-time, front-end web developer.
 I’d love to say a started the year as a relatively, new developer and finished the year as completely badass but that wouldn’t be true.
 If I’m being honest with myself I’m probably the worst developer on my team and if I don’t put in a lot of effort in the next year it will probably tear me apart.
 I refuse to let it.
 So it’s time to learn from my mistakes.

 “If we experience any failures or setbacks, we do not forget them because they offend our self-esteem.
 Instead we reflect on them deeply, trying to figure out what went wrong and discern whether there are any patterns to our mistakes.”

 It’s hard to honestly, assess my current skill level and determine what next best steps for me to take should be.

 First and foremost, I only blame myself.
 I’m not sure where this word vomit is going to go but while I may mention why I think I’ve made the various decision to get this point and feeling, I fully believe that it’s my own fault and responsibility.
 With my hedging out of the way, let’s get it to the details.

-Aside from helping a couple of my old coworkers out, I didn’t like any code for two months.
+Aside from helping a couple of my old coworkers out, I didn’t code for two months.
 This was a huge break for the newsletters, blog post and podcasts I was listening to before.
-For the first time ever I won my fantasy football league and ready a handful of books.
+For the first time ever I won my fantasy football league and read a handful of books.

 I write all of this merely because I think my first year at Xero, my motivation pendulum swung the opposite direction…